 System resilience expectations/requirements are intended to ensure continuity of critical services and functions.
-Requirements for resilient infrastructure systems, such as power distribution, telecommunication, energy (oil and gas), emergency services, and transportation, are most often discussed in the aftermath of a major (disruptive) natural or technological disaster.
+Requirements for resilient infrastructure systems, such as power distribution, tele- communication, energy (oil and gas), emergency services, and transportation, are most often discussed in the aftermath of a major (disruptive) natural or technological disaster.
 This is also when colleges and universities tend to assess resilience needs and develop/implement policies procedures, and processes to respond to any future events.

-In "Defining Resilience," the case was made that infrastructure and institutional systems have much in common, including needs for robustness, reliability, sustainability, adaptability, and resiliency.
+Infrastructure and institutional systems have much in common, including needs for robustness, reliability, sustainability, adaptability, and resiliency.